 Cooper began by declaring that she was there for help.
 She had hit a wall in her research and was hoping that by presenting her problem to a multidisciplinary group of researchers, with their different methodologies, she may be able to break through.
 She then described her two main research goals:

 the use of conceptual analysis in the history of medicine; and

 the problems caused by shifts in the meaning of concepts over time.

 She explained conceptual analyis as a tool used by philosophers to establish a basis for categorisation.
 Regarding the concept of

 disorder, she said that it acted as an

-umbrella concept for a variety of thing: injuries, disease, disability (though recent disability activism had challenged the latter’s inclusion).
+umbrella concept for a variety of things: injuries, disease, disability (though recent disability activism had challenged the latter’s inclusion).
 Conceptual analysis begins with a

 first stab at detailing

 the necessary and sufficient conditions for the application of a given term.
 This is followed by testing with actual and hypothetical cases in order to expose flaws in the concept.
 For example, a first stab might list a condition for